By Kelly A. Reynolds, MSPH, Ph.D.

 The US EPA publication (2006), Aeromonas: Human Health Criteria Document provides an extensive review of the Aeromonas situation, including physical properties of the organism, transmission in humans and animals (fish, amphibians, reptiles, birds, domestic animals) and possible public health effects.
 A comprehensive description of what is known about the organism helps to identify key data gaps and inform best practices for appropriate controls.

 Aeromonas is associated with human illness, including some severe infections.
-It is also readily found in just about any aquatic environment, including well water, treated drinking water and
+It is also readily found in just about any aquatic environment, including well water, treated drinking water and purified drinking water.

 Why then is this human pathogen not even listed on the CCL 3 list released in February 2008?